Google Play Music Desktop Player For Linux

 Some screenshots of Google Play Music Desktop Player to give you a glimpse of what it looks like:

 No, you can’t play local music in Google Play Music Desktop Player.
 This application doesn’t intend to replace your local music player.
-If you are looking for a nice looking music player for local music, I recommend Tomahawk Music Player.
+You can check out some other Linux music players for that.

 Get Google Play Music Desktop Player

 If you are using Ubuntu or any other Ubuntu based Linux distribution such as Linux Mint or elementary OS, you can get the .deb files for installing Google Play Music Desktop Player from the link below: